skip-the-beat/weather-api/README.md

-##This is a basic javascript project demonstrating api fetching and provding the user weather realted information based on its input.
+##This is a basic javascript project demonstrating api fetching and provding the user weather related information based on its input.